IIBladeII/IIBladeII/README.md

 Passionate Software Engineer with expertise in **BackEnd Development** and **Cybersecurity**.
 I specialize in Blue Team operations and have extensive experience in web development, security implementation, and game server development.
 Always seeking new challenges and opportunities to innovate in the tech world! 🚀

+Throughout my career as a Backend Developer, I've worked on diverse projects including: - Web development and maintenance - Database management and optimization - Remote and on-site technical support - Linux server administration - Custom game mods and plugins development - Specialized hardware and software solutions

 ## 💼 Professional Skills

 ```mermaid